 - Day 4 – St Kilda: Beaches, bathing boxes and penguins

 - Day 5 – Beyond Melbourne: A day trip outside of the city

 Melbourne 5 day itinerary mapped out

-Melbourne itinerary: Day 1
+Melbourne travel itinerary: Day 1

 The first day of this 5 day Melbourne itinerary focuses on the CBD – the central business district.
 Acquaint yourself with the layout of the heart of Melbourne and explore the city’s laneways and arcades.